7 Steps To Prevent Heart Disease | Healthy Heart Tips

 To address this alarming issue, organizations are working at the national and international level but the efficient output can be obtained only if we start working upon the root cause, right from our kitchen involving our daily routine.

 Steps to a healthy heart

-Seven basic steps are all you need to inculcate for healthy, disease-free heart.
+Seven basic steps are all you need to inculcate for a healthy, disease-free heart.

-With diet being the major contributing factor impacting your health, it is of vital importance to include heart-friendly diet.
-By this, we refer to a set of dietary guidelines which includes-
+With diet being the major contributing factor impacting your health, it is of vital importance to include a heart-friendly diet.
+By this, we refer to a set of dietary guidelines which includes

-Complex carbs– Complex carbs as in fiber, helps in preventing heart disease by absorbing blood cholesterol and also, by preventing overeating because of satiety value.
+Complex carbs as in fiber help in preventing heart disease by absorbing blood cholesterol and also, by preventing overeating because of satiety value.

 Prefer complex carbs over refined carbs.
 The food source of complex carbs includes whole fruits, vegetables, and whole grains.
 Include more of grains like oats, barley, millets in place of refined wheat flour and related products.

 Protein is another key nutrient, that helps in preventing heart diseases by accelerating the metabolic rate, hence, help in exhausting stored fat reservoirs for energy expenditure.